Tashbhilare/Tashbhilare/README.md

 I like solving problems with data.
 Curious by nature, drawn to anything at the intersection of data science, data engineering, and ML.

-My experience spans data engineering and machine learning — from architecting automated ETL pipelines and Lakehouse architectures to building predictive models for customer acquisition.
+My experience spans data engineering and machine learning, from architecting automated ETL pipelines and Lakehouse architectures to building predictive models for customer acquisition.
 I focus on solutions that don't just work technically, but reduce manual effort and enable faster, data-driven decisions.

 Interested in Sports, Hiking and occasionally touching grass.